mgautierfr/rustest/README.md

 harness = false
 ```

 You also need to add a main function in each of your integration tests.
-To do so simply call the macro `rustest::main! {}`
+To do so add an empty main function and
-at end of the integration test (after `#[test]` definitions).
+mark it with `#[rustest::main]` attribute.

 ## Usage Examples